Photo: Camille Over the Rainbow

 Yes, retailers are taking notice, but the problem with buying already-distressed denim is that you don’t really have any control over the rips yourself.
 That might sound a little bit like a Champagne problem, but the fact remains that we all have our preferences when it comes to placement, size, and scope of the tears.
 Do we like two gaping holes at the knees, a few tiny nicks, or a series of serious slashes down the leg?

 Plus, shelling out cash for jeans that look as if they’re one step away from the giveaway pile can be a hard pill to swallow.
-That said, we’ve highlighted 5 simple steps that outline how to make ripped jeans yourself.
+That said, we’ve highlighted 5 simple steps that outline how to rip jeans yourself.

 1. Choose your jeans.